Download Careers360 App

 • Helobial endosperm: It is intermediate between the free nuclear and cellular endosperm.
 In this, the primary division results in one large cell and one small cell.

 Soon after fertilisation, the endosperm develops and grows to form a store of nutrition that feeds the growing embryo.
-The endosperm undergoes successive cell divisions and differentiates to achieve its job.
+The endosperm undergoes successive cell divisions and differentiates to provide nutrition to the embryo.

 The endosperm supplies the embryo with the required nutrients in the form of starch, proteins, and oils for its growth and development till the seedling becomes photosynthetic.